 Synchronizing flash with the shutter.

 The camera’s triggering mechanism may be connected to your flash via hot shoe — a contact inside the accessory mount on relatively modern models.
-Older cameras could do the same with a PC (Prontor/Compur) -socket via a special cable.
+Older cameras could do the same with a PC (Prontor/Compur) -socket via a special cable (easily found on eBay).

-Synchronizing flash is best done with a leaf-shutter camera.
-Plane shutters expose film gradually as the slit in the curtain travels across the opening.
+Synchronizing flash is best done with leaf-shutter cameras, i.e: Vitessa, Electro 35, and Rollei 35.
+Plane shutters (fond on SLRs & some rangefinders like FEDs and Leicas) expose film gradually as the slit in the curtain travels.
 Because of this, at certain speeds, a part of your frame may be obstructed when the scene is lit by flash.
-This means that extra care is required with virtually all SLRs and Leica-type rangefinders.
+Extra care may be needed with these shutters.

 That’s not all.
 Older bulbs would not reach their peak brightness until a few milliseconds after triggering, which required timed synchronization.
 This is what S (slow), M (medium), and F (fast) modes on some cameras are made for.
 Each would delay releasing the shutter a certain amount of time after triggering the flash.